0Badwa/DACHnews/README.md

 ## Overview

-DACH.news is an AI-assisted editorial system, not a generic RSS reader.
+DACH.news is an AI-assisted editorial pipeline, **not a generic RSS reader**.

-The system ingests news in controlled batches, aggressively deduplicates and filters input, processes content asynchronously using AI, and serves results through a performance- and SEO-optimized frontend.
+The system ingests news in controlled batches, aggressively deduplicates and filters input, processes content asynchronously using AI, and serves results through a performance- and SEO-oriented frontend.

-Automation is intentionally constrained to avoid non-deterministic or unsafe behavior.
+Automation is intentionally constrained to preserve predictability, auditability, and operational control.

 ---